Bake Play Smile

 Nuts, seeds, dried fruit and oats mixture pressed into a tin.

-• for a healthier option, use cacao nibs in place of chocolate chips
+• For a healthier twist – use cacao nibs instead of chocolate chips.

 A nut and seed granola bar on baking paper.